jeffreybiles/phoenix-tutorial-website/lib/book/contents/3- Customizing Your First Phoenix Page/4- Passing Data.md

 ## Controller to Template

-We'll start with the end in mind- displaying dynamic data to your user.
+We'll start with the end in mind--displaying dynamic data to your user.

 <!-- web/templates/page/info.html.eex -->
 ```html